If your child ends up in the juvenile court system, you want experienced legal counsel to defend them and protect their rights and their future.

 Collateral Consequences of a Conviction in Denver and Boulder for a Juvenile Offense

-In addition to the penalty imposed by a court, there can also be collateral consequences for defendants convicted of juvenile offenses.
+In addition to the penalty imposed by a court, there can also be collateral consequences for juveniles adjudicated in juvenile delinquency court.

-A criminal conviction can disrupt a defendant's schooling, especially if they serve time in juvenile detention.
-A conviction can also affect their access to education more generally.
-Some schools may not accept students with a criminal record and many colleges ask applicants to disclose any juvenile convictions.
+A juvenile adjudication can disrupt a child's schooling, especially if they serve time in juvenile detention.
+An adjudication can also affect a child's access to education more generally.
+Some schools may not accept students with a juvenile record, and many colleges ask applicants to disclose any juvenile convictions.

 While many people believe juvenile criminal records “disappear” once someone becomes an adult, this isn't the case in many states.
 For example, potential employers and landlords often have access to juvenile records when running background checks.
 The armed forces also require applicants to disclose any juvenile convictions.